tfrengler/CFSelenium2/README.md

 Things you need to download/install:
 1. Selenium's Java bindings: download the zip (see link above).
 How you make these available to Lucee/ACF is _your_ responsibility (and there are multiple options).
 This is where the **JavaObjectFactory** comes in.
 More about that later.
+2. NOTE: The zip-file contains 2 jar-files and a sub-folder called **libs**.
+It's advised to take all the jar-files (except -sources.jar) and put them into a single folder (so no jars in subfolders).
+Otherwise - depending on how you load the jars of course - you may get issues with Coldfusion not being able to find and instantiate certain classes or call certain methods.
-1. The webdrivers you want: these are maintained by the various browser vendors (except the IE-driver, which is maintained by Selenium).
-Download these, extract them to a shared folder somewhere where they are readable (and executable, on Linux)
+3. The webdrivers you want: these are maintained by the various browser vendors (except the IE-driver, which is maintained by Selenium).
+Download these, extract them to a shared folder somewhere where they are readable (and executable, on Linux).
+NOTE: You can also use the framework to manage the webdriver files for you.
+See the section **Webdriver binary download tool** further down.

 ## Getting started